Book an Appointment

 Unfortunately, immigration fraud is an unfortunate reality in our world today.
 Clients inform us about previous experiences with “fake” companies that take their payment for immigration services and then run off with the money.
 Even worse, some people even go through identity fraud – where a company will steal their identity and bank account information.
 It doesn’t matter if you’ll retain the services of our firm; it’s important that you’re informed of the dangers of fraud so you can be on the lookout for scams.

 Here are some red flags to watch out for from immigration fraud.
 They don’t necessarily mean you’re dealing with a scammer but be careful.
-Everyone deserves to have a trustworthy and dependable immigration consultant or lawyer by their side during the process—someone who will take care of them and eliminate their stress.
+Everyone deserves to have a trustworthy and dependable immigration consultant or Consultant by their side during the process—someone who will take care of them and eliminate their stress.

 1. Can’t provide an ICCRC number or a listing of provincial law associations